 If no party is at fault, spouses may file for divorce on the grounds of “irretrievable breakdown of the relationship.”
 In order to pursue divorce, at least one of the spouses must have lived in the state for more than a year prior to filing a formal complaint.
 This document should include a claim of relief that dictates the filing party’s wishes in regard to division of assets, child custody, alimony, and other issues.

 The complaint will then be delivered to the non-filing spouse along with a summons for them to appear in court.
 As per C.G.S.
 46b-67, a minimum of 90 days must pass before the court can officially grant the requested divorce.
-A local marital divorce attorney can work on the behalf of a spouse to advocate for their best interests and help them through each step of the marriage separation process.
+A local dissolution of marriage attorney can work on the behalf of a spouse to advocate for their best interests and help them through each step of the divorce process.

 In some situations, couples may prefer to separate from each other without formally dissolving their marriage.
 This may be used as a time to consider divorce while allowing for potential reconciliation.
 State law permits couples to file for legal separation on the same grounds that could justify a divorce.

-Prior to pursuing marital separation, couples must draft a separation agreement to address all the issues that might come up in a claim for relief.
+Prior to pursuing marital separation, couples must draft an agreement to address all the issues that might come up in a claim for relief.
 These terms apply throughout the legal separation period and can typically be merged into a decree of dissolution if the couple chooses to pursue divorce later on.
-A seasoned separation agreement lawyer in the area can help a spouse formulate a contract that addresses their specific needs.
+A seasoned dissolution of marriage attorney in the area can help a spouse formulate a contract that addresses their specific needs.